kachbit/componentUI/README.md

 ![img](./assets/layout.png "")

-each section can be split into any 4 subsections (top bottom left right center). left bar and right bar can be added. also tabs can be built in to each section without needing a subsection
+each section can be split into any 4 subsections (top bottom left right center). a full length/width bar can be added to any edge and also in layers. also tabs can be built in to each section without needing a subsection

 ## UI components: